enso-org/enso/gui/README.md

 ### Running examples
 Please note that in order to run the examples you have to first build the project.
-For best experience, it is recommended to use the `scripts/watch.sh` in a second shell.
+For best experience, it is recommended to use the `scripts/watch.sh --dev` in a second shell.
 In order to build the demo scenes, follow the steps below:

 ```bash
 cd examples